yozhgoor/cargo-temp/README.md

 `$ cargo-temp foo bar`

-Create a new project, with a dependency with fixed version:
+Create a new project, with a dependency who have a fixed version:

 `$ cargo-temp foo=3.2`